ehmatthes/django-simple-deploy/docs/unit_tests/running_unit_tests.md

 - `pytest -x`
     - This is identical to `pytest --exitfirst`, which stops after the first failing test.
 This is especially helpful when diagnosing unit test failures.
     - A number of ways to run `pytest` are described in [How to invoke pytest](https://docs.pytest.org/en/latest/how-to/usage.html).
+- `pytest -s`
+    - Show output instead of capturing it.
 - `pytest -k`
     - Run a single test, or a test matching a pattern.
     - For example, if you want to run the test for the `pyproject.toml` file on Fly.io, you can use the following command: `$ pytest -k platforms/fly_io test_pyproject_toml`.
 This will actually run any test in the module that has that phrase in its name, but practically this is an effective way to isolate tests.